tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/常见问题/Android 常见问题_intl_en.md

 - Data sync for newly created applications will take about one minute.
 During this period, the registration may return the error code 20.
 You can try again later.
 - **Incorrect parameter:** check whether the `Access ID` and `Access Key` are correctly configured.
 Common errors are that the `Secret key` is misused or the `Access Key` contains spaces.
 - **Registration error:** if the console returns an error code such as 10004, 10002, or 20, please see [SDK for Android Error Codes](https://intl.cloud.tencent.com/document/product/1024/30722).
 - **No callback after registration:** check the current network condition.
-You are recommended to use 4G network for testing.
+We recommend you use 4G network for testing.
 Wi-Fi used by many users may have insufficient network bandwidth.
 - **Nubia phones:** models released in the second half of 2015 and 2016 cannot be registered, including Nubia Z11 series, Nubia Z11S series, and Nubia Z9S series.

 ### Why can't pushes be received after registration succeeded?

 Please perform automated troubleshooting with the troubleshooting tool as instructed [here](https://intl.cloud.tencent.com/document/product/1024/38389).
 General errors include the following:

-- Please check whether the current application package name is the same as that entered when TPNS is registered, and if not, you are recommended to enable multi-package name push.
+- Please check whether the current application package name is the same as that entered when TPNS is registered, and if not, we recommend you enable multi-package name push.
 - Check whether the network is exceptional on the phone and switch to 4G network for testing.
 - TPNS push includes **notification bar message** and **in-app message** (passthrough message).
 A notification bar message can be displayed on the notification bar, while an in-app message cannot.
 - Confirm that the phone is in normal mode.
 Some phones may have restrictions on network and activity of the backend TPNS process when in Low Power or Do Not Disturb mode.